joshwyatt/higher/README.md

 `map` expects a callback which will be called for every element in the array.
 The callback will be passed three arguments: the element, the index of the element, and the entire collection. `map` creates a new array, and pushes the result of the return value from calling `callback` on each element to this new array. `map` then returns this new array.

-**Use `map` when you need a new array the same size as the original, but with some operation performed on each of the elements.**
+**Use `map` when you need a new array the same size as the original, but with each of the elements modified by the same operation.**

 ### Example implemention of `map`